mpnally/Terrifically-Simple-JSON/README.md

 I may be on shaky ground here.
 I do not think the 3 constraints indicate a new media type but it would be reasonable to say that `_id`, `_idRef` and `_idRefNotation` together constitute the definition of a media type.
-For `_id`, you could possibly argue that it is just part of the data, and therefore doesn't warrent a media type, but it's hard to make that case for `_idRefNotation`.
+For `_id`, I might be able to argue that it is just part of the data, not the representation format, and therefore doesn't warrent a media type, but it's hard to make that case for `_idRefNotation`.

 ## _